Stephen Jin-Woo Kim

-Stephen Jin-Woo Kim is a former State Department contractor who pleaded guilty to a felony count of disclosing classified information to Fox News reporter James Rosen.
-Prosecutors charged that Kim's actions indirectly alerted North Korea to what U.S. intelligence officials "knew or did not know about its military capabilities and preparedness."
+Stephen Jin-Woo Kim is an American former U.S. State Department contractor who pleaded guilty to a felony count of disclosing classified information to Fox News reporter James Rosen.
+Prosecutors charged that Kim's actions indirectly alerted North Korea to what U.S. intelligence officials "knew or did not know about its military capabilities and preparedness".

 Early life

 He was born on August 15, 1967, in Seoul, South Korea.
 His family moved to New York in 1976.
 He attended Fordham Preparatory School, a Jesuit school.
 For college he went to the Georgetown University School of Foreign Service (1989).
 He tried out Wall Street but found the work did not suit him.
 Following that, he attended Harvard for a master's degree in national security (1992), and then Yale for a Ph.D. in diplomatic and military history (1999).
 He authored a book based on his dissertation.
 He has also extensively studied philosophy and literature.